The world of finance and investing is not pretty in general.

 Investment and Investment Advice: Thieves and Fraudsters at Work

-- To profit from stupid and desperate investors, there are countless financial scams, in particular recently in Ukraine.
+- To profit from stupid and desperate investors, there are countless financial scams.
+We have in particular pump and dump schemes, or more recently in Ukraine.

 We live on a planet where investing is extremely hard.
-Example.
+Examples.

 Just before the current financial crisis of 2020, the Economist pointed out that Buffet, the famous guru of stock market investment has done very poorly.
 This has something to do with the fact that very recently Buffet was withholding some 122 G$ in cash, due to lack of decent stock investment perspectives, or simply anticipating a recession.
-Please do not judge him at this very moment, as keeping this cash gave Buffet the chance to buy stocks cheaper as the recession unfolds.
+Please do not judge him at this very moment, as keeping this cash gave Buffet the chance to buy stocks cheaper as the recession finally came in March 2020.
 It is a long game and we need to look at a long term picture.

 Buffet will explain you that his strategy is better in tough times, times of bear market?
-However, we now live in the era where we print so much money that the stock markets are rarely falling and therefore Buffet rarely has the opportunity to be right (now in 2020 he has).
+However, we now live in the era where we print so much money that the stock markets are rarely ever falling.
+Therefore Buffet rarely has any opportunity to be right (eventually in 2020 he has due to rare black swan events).
+Even so in 2020 Buffet sold airlines in panic which clearly was a mistake.

 Bitcoin does a lot better than Warren Buffet, no doubt about it!
 But this was easy.
 A monkey buying stocks from S+P 500 at random will do better than Berkshire for the whole period of the last 10 years.